mgregson-vldb/schools_BI/README.md

 # schools_BI
-Initial version of schoos_bi export code for Xporter Groupcall MIS data
+Initial version of schools_bi export code for Xporter Groupcall MIS data

 This project aims to assist in bulk exporting MIS data from Groupcall Xporter and loading it into a local PostgreSQL database for further use.
 Currently in this alpha version only certain endpoints are supported for testing purposes.
 These are currently: